 National Agricultural Investment Plans (NAIPs) are country-wide strategic tools which outline and prioritize the investments needed to achieve national development targets on poverty, food security and nutrition, job creation, and other indicators over a defined time frame.
-Designed to implement national agricultural policies, they are developed and managed by governments in partnership with national stakeholders from the private sector and civil society.
-NAIPs have been given more prominence in the context of the Comprehensive Africa Agriculture Development Programme (CAADP) - a continent-wide agenda to transform Africa’s agriculture and stimulate growth, including a commitment by each country to increase public resources for agriculture to at least ten percent of government spending.
+Designed to implement national agricultural policies, NAIPs are developed and managed by governments in partnership with national stakeholders from the private sector and civil society.
+NAIPs have been given more prominence in the context of the Comprehensive Africa Agriculture Development Programme (CAADP) - a continent-wide agenda to transform Africa’s agriculture and stimulate sustainable growth, including a commitment by each country to increase public resources for agriculture to at least ten percent of government spending.
 PIM-supported research by IFPRI using economy-wide modeling approaches contributed to the development of two NAIPs launched in 2018: Prioritised and Coordinated Agricultural Transformation Plan for Malawi: FY 2017/18-2022/23; and Rwanda’s Strategic Plan for Agriculture Transformation 2018-24.

 In the Malawi case, researchers used the Rural Investment and Policy Analysis model developed by IFPRI and IFAD with support from PIM to help identify priorities (especially for value chains development) in the NAIP.
 The Rwandan investment plan incorporated results of the analysis of the evolution in employment patterns in the country's agricultural sector due to structural transformation and population growth, performed by IFPRI at the request of the Government of Rwanda.

 IFPRI’s Pakistan Strategy Support Program, a country-led policy analysis and capacity strengthening program funded by USAID, has engaged with several government agencies to support policy reforms related to food and agriculture since 2011.
-Because of this long-term engagement and of IFPRI’s reputation for high-quality research on policy issues, in 2016-2018 the Pakistan Strategy Support Program team was consulted by the Punjab Agriculture Department and by the Pakistan Ministry of Food Security and Research to help develop food security policies at the provincial and national levels.
+As a result of this long-term engagement and of IFPRI’s reputation for high-quality research on policy issues, in 2016-2018 the Pakistan Strategy Support Program team was consulted by the Punjab Agriculture Department and by the Pakistan Ministry of Food Security and Research to help develop food security policies at the provincial and national levels.

 At that time, the Punjab agricultural sector was experiencing negative growth, which, combined with a steep decline in prices of certain commodities, created discontent among farmers.
 To overcome the crisis, the Provincial and Federal leaderships decided to reform the province's agricultural sector.
 The Secretary of the Punjab Agriculture Department brought the IFPRI Pakistan team and the consulting firm Innovative Development Solutions together to assist his staff and other stakeholders in formulating a new policy that would foster public and private investments in agriculture.
 Based in part on commissioned background papers and other IFPRI publications (see e.g. here and here), the provincial government led a process of consultations with many stakeholders and formulated the Punjab Agricultural Policy, which was passed by the provincial Cabinet in June 2018.
 Subsequently, the policy was also approved by the newly elected provincial administration.
 In a similar approach, the national government approached several stakeholders including IFPRI for inputs into the new Pakistan National Food Security Policy, which was approved by the Cabinet in March 2018.
-It calls for increased attention to agricultural research and development and to provision of advisory services to farmers – a component of the policy that benefited from significant inputs from the IFPRI team.
+It calls for increased attention to agricultural research and development and to the provision of advisory services to farmers – a component of the policy that benefited from significant inputs from the IFPRI team.